maksim-tsi/expo-smooth-mcp/docs/SPECIFICATION.md

-# Development Plan & Project Status
+# Expo Smooth MCP - Technical Specification

 - **Version:** 2.0
-- **Status:** Living
+- **Status:** Living Document
 - **Last Updated:** 2025-10-13
+- **Purpose:** Complete technical specification for the expo-smooth-mcp project
-- **Summary:** This document outlines the development phases, granular atomic tasks, and implementation roadmap for migrating `expo-smooth-mcp` from Gradio prototype to production-grade FastMCP + FastAPI architecture.
-Each task is designed to be completable by an experienced Python developer in ≤2 hours.
+- **Summary:** This document provides comprehensive technical specifications for all 65 tasks required to migrate `expo-smooth-mcp` from Gradio prototype to production-grade FastMCP + FastAPI architecture.
+Each task includes detailed implementation steps, code examples, testing procedures, and acceptance criteria.
+Use this as the authoritative reference for "what" needs to be built.

+**Related Documents:**
+- [Project Roadmap](PROJECT_ROADMAP.md) - High-level timeline and status tracking
+- [Phase Implementation Guides](implementation/) - Focused guides for each development phase
+- [Project Charter](PROJECT_CHARTER.md) - Project goals and requirements

 ---